NYC | LE COUCOU

 One thing you must get: the pastry basket.
 Seriously, you will want to come back for this.
 It comes with pain au chocolat, kouign amann, and a savory piece with cheese (pastries came out warm, so we dug in immediately).
 It signaled a fantastic start to our brunch.

-Now on to the lobster.
-When it came to ordering a conspicuously pricey item on the menu such as lobster, especially during brunch, I was naturally hesitant to go that far.
+Now onto the lobster.
+When it came to ordering a conspicuously pricey item on the menu, I was naturally hesitant to go that far.
 But witnessing succulent chunks of lobster garnished on wheat crepes passing my table at every turn...
 I was instantly sold and thankfully it did not disappoint.

 138 Lafayette Street, New York NY 10013